Here are 7 mistakes to avoid when building a community.

-If you planned to put efforts into your videos and resources, only to find your events get more engagement and a better reception, adjust your strategy to accommodate what is better for your community in the long-term.
+If you planned to put efforts into your videos and resources, only to find your events get more engagement and better reception, adjust your strategy to accommodate what is better for your community in the long term.
 Don’t be afraid of taking risks and let your community grow organically.

 Launching a community is exciting, and the excitement continues when you start launching new content, events, and features.
 Just make sure you don’t spam your community with announcements and news.